Early CHILDHOOD EDUCATION

-- Recognise and encourage the development of self-help skills and independence as children take pride in their achievements.
+- Recognise and encourage the development of social, emotional, and self-help skills as children take pride in their achievements.

 - Acknowledge family background and promote respect for the diversity by providing meaningful experiences to support individuals and groups of children.

-- Encourage children to make use of their imagination through varying forms such as the creative arts, music, movement,STEM, and ELLA.
+- Encourage children to make use of their imagination through varying forms such as the creative arts, music, movement.

 - Provide children with opportunities and adequate resources, and space to make choices, take appropriate risks, and think critically and independently about ways of being.